scrapy/scrapy/docs/topics/loaders.rst

 wanting to reuse the common processors.

-Item Loaders are designed to ease the maintenance burden of parsing rules, without loosing flexibility and, at the same time, providing a convenient mechanism for extending and overriding them.
-For this reason Item Loaders support traditional Python class inheritance for dealing with differences of specific spiders (or group of spiders).
+Item Loaders are designed to ease the maintenance burden of parsing rules, without losing flexibility and, at the same time, providing a convenient mechanism for extending and overriding them.
+For this reason Item Loaders support traditional Python class inheritance for dealing with differences of specific spiders (or groups of spiders).

 Suppose, for example, that some particular site encloses their product names in three dashes (ie. ``---Plasma TV---``) and you don't want to end up scraping